Dehesa: Importance and economic context

 The dehesa system has great economic and social importance on the Iberian Peninsula because of both the large amount of land involved and its importance in maintaining rural population levels.
 The major source of income for dehesa owners is usually cork, a sustainable product that supports this ancient production system and old growth oaks.
-High end black iberian pigs and sale of hunting rights also represent significant income sources.
-Periodic hunts in the dehesa are known as the monteria.
-Groups attend a hunt at a private estate and wait at hunting spots for game to be driven to them with dogs.
-They usually pay well for the privilege, hunting wild boar, red deer and other species.

-The area of dehesa usually coincides with areas that could be termed "marginal" because of both their limited agricultural potential (due to the poor quality of the soil) and a lack of local industry, which results in isolated agro-industries and very low capitalization.

 Extent

-Dehesa covers nearly 20,000 square kilometers on the Iberian Peninsula, mainly in:
+Dehesas cover nearly 20,000 square kilometers on the Iberian Peninsula, mainly in: